mattermost/docs/source/overview/faq.rst

 To simplify procurement and to keep prices low, Mattermost offers the following options to purchase:

-1. **Purchase a subscription onlinr via credit card** (https://about.mattermost.com/pricing/) under standard Mattermost terms (https://about.mattermost.com/enterprise-edition-terms/) used by hundreds of other Enterprise Edition customers.
+1. **Purchase a subscription online via credit card** (https://about.mattermost.com/pricing/) under standard Mattermost terms (https://about.mattermost.com/enterprise-edition-terms/) used by hundreds of other Enterprise Edition customers.

 2. **Purchasing via a Mattermost reseller** (https://about.mattermost.com/partners/) under terms agreed between the customer and reseller, and then agreeing to **Mattermost Enterprise Edition Subscription Terms for Purchase by Resale** (https://about.mattermost.com/customer-terms-and-conditions/) prior to being provided a license key for the purchase by Mattermost, Inc.